-Since POCT reagent LOTs are used in a limited time period, the observed LOT effect could be partly confounded by a changing bias of the laboratory method over time.
+Since POCT reagent lots are used in a limited time period, the observed lot effect could be partly confounded by a changing bias of the laboratory method over time.
 Therefore, we also adjusted the monthly relative difference between POCT and laboratory measurements for the bias of AUH relative to the four other hospitals of the Central Denmark Region.

 Results